 - How well the pasture is managed and cared for

 In all circumstances, stock densities must take individual requirements into consideration.
-It is essential that horses have enough space to help reduce the chances of fighting or bullying where several animals are turned out together.
+It is essential that horses have enough space to help reduce the chances of fighting where several animals are turned out together.

 It is important to balance a horse’s need for free exercise and interaction with other horses in a field environment to exhibit their natural behaviour against the danger of consuming excess calories from grass and promoting weight gain.
 Speak to your vet or nutritionist for advice if you are concerned about your horse’s weight.

 - Water containers must be large enough to provide a constant supply of water for all of the horses in the field.
 This is especially true when it comes to warmer weather when horses can drink over double their normal amount.
 Ensure plenty of water is available by checking regularly and topping water up frequently if the containers are not self-filling

 - Containers must be sturdy and free from sharp edges